-Give a call a few days after meeting.
-I know, this can be nerve wrecking!
+Give a call a few days after the meeting.
+I know, this can be nerve-wracking!
 Remember, this is not dating, this is straightforward.
 It’s actually easy.
 Your potential friend already told you he wants to hang out.
 Besides you already had some fun or shared experience.
 If you’ve been asking questions a bit, you already know their interests.

 Easy as that.
-Calling too nerve wrecking?
+Calling too nerve-wracking?
 Try texting instead.